-Like every breed, puppy pricing will differ from breeder to breeder.
-This particular breed is rather difficult to find outside Bali, making it rare and a bit expensive, but not ridiculously so.
+Like every pup, puppy pricing will differ from breeder to breeder.
+This particular dog is rather difficult to find outside Bali, making it rare and expensive but not ridiculously so.

-A Kintamani puppy can cost anywhere between $600.00 to $1,500.00 when bought from breeders who reside outside of Bali.
-But if you plan on moving to Bali, you can probably pick one up relatively cheap (certainly cheaper than $1,500).
+When bought from dog breeders outside Bali, a Kintamani puppy can cost anywhere between $600.00 to $1,500.00.
+But if you plan on moving to Bali, you can probably pick one up relatively cheaply (certainly cheaper than $1,500).

-There are so many interesting dog breeds out there that are rarified due to their location, and the Kintamani is one of those breeds.
+There are so many interesting dogs out there that are rarified due to their location, and the Kintamani is one of those dogs.

 But unlike others who are teetering on extinction due to their rarity or obscurity, this particular case is thriving in its homeland and surrounding areas.

-They’ve not suffered having jobs taken from them over time, leaving them high and dry like many rare endangered breeds.
-Ultimately, they succumbed to vibrant and welcoming family life, becoming an attractive and loyal companion.
+They’ve not suffered from having jobs taken from them over time, leaving them high and dry like many rare endangered breeds.
+Ultimately, they succumbed to vibrant and welcoming family life, becoming affectionate, attractive, and loyal companions.

 “Kintamani (dog).”
 Wikipedia, Wikimedia Foundation, 21 Dec.
 2021, en.wikipedia.org/wiki/Kintamani_(dog).